Cholangiocarcinoma: Treatment

-Cholangiocarcinoma is considered to be an incurable and rapidly lethal disease unless all the tumors can be fully resected (cut out surgically).
+Cholangiocarcinoma is considered to be an incurable and rapidly lethal disease unless all tumors can be fully resected (i.e., cut out surgically).
 Since the operability of the tumor can only be assessed during surgery in most cases, a majority of people undergo exploratory surgery unless there is already a clear indication that the tumor is inoperable.
-However, the Mayo Clinic has reported significant success treating early bile duct cancer with liver transplantation using a protocolized approach and strict selection criteria.
+In 2008, the Mayo Clinic reported significant success treating early bile duct cancer with liver transplantation using a protocolized approach and strict selection criteria.

-Adjuvant therapy followed by liver transplantation may have a role in treatment of certain unresectable cases.
-Locoregional therapies including transarterial chemoembolization (TACE), transarterial radioembolization (TARE) and ablation therapies have a role in intrahepatic variants of cholangiocarcinoma to provide palliation or potential cure in people who are not surgical candidates.
+Adjuvant therapy followed by liver transplantation may have a role in the treatment of certain unresectable cases.
+Locoregional therapies including transarterial chemoembolization (TACE), transarterial radioembolization (TARE), and ablation therapies have a role in intrahepatic variants of cholangiocarcinoma to provide palliation or potential cure in people who are not surgical candidates.

 Adjuvant chemotherapy and radiation therapy

 If the tumor can be removed surgically, people may receive adjuvant chemotherapy or radiation therapy after the operation to improve the chances of cure.
-If the tissue margins are negative (i.e. the tumor has been totally excised), adjuvant therapy is of uncertain benefit.
-Both positive and negative results have been reported with adjuvant radiation therapy in this setting, and no prospective randomized controlled trials have been conducted as of March 2007.
+If the tissue margins are negative (i.e., the tumor has been totally excised), adjuvant therapy is of uncertain benefit.
+Both positive and negative results have been reported with adjuvant radiation therapy in this setting, and no randomized controlled trials have been conducted as of March 2007.
 Adjuvant chemotherapy appears to be ineffective in people with completely resected tumors.
 The role of combined chemoradiotherapy in this setting is unclear.
-However, if the tumor tissue margins are positive, indicating that the tumor was not completely removed via surgery, then adjuvant therapy with radiation and possibly chemotherapy is generally recommended based on the available data.
+If the tumor tissue margins are positive, indicating the tumor was not completely removed via surgery, then adjuvant therapy with radiation and possibly chemotherapy is generally recommended based on the available data.